Warlord-K/InterIIT-facerecognition/README.md

 - Interactive interface for adding new faces to the database
 - Configurable confidence thresholds for detection and recognition
 - Live display of recognition results with bounding boxes and names
+- Batch processing tool for building face database from image folders

 ## Prerequisites